 Jerome Powell and other Fed officials aren’t going to admit that, of course.
 They also don’t want the public to know which firms are getting these backdoor bailouts, or why.

 The Fed might just get away with it, too.
 Nobody is chanting “End the Fed” anymore.
-Candidates aren’t talking about the central bank… with the exception of Donald Trump, who has done an about face since his election.
+Candidates aren’t talking about the central bank… except Donald Trump, who has done an about-face since his election.
 He now lambasts the Fed for not doing nearly enough.

 The wealth transfer from Main Street to Wall Street looks set to continue unchallenged.
-When the next bubble pops, Americans may again remember why a central bank which responds to every problem by printing vast sums and handing it to other bankers is a terrible idea.
+When the next bubble pops, Americans may again remember why a central bank that responds to every problem by printing vast sums and handing them to other bankers is a terrible idea.